bellcd/interview-questions/topics/algorithms.md

       1. Selection Sort is an in place sort.
 You can swap any two elements in the list as you come across them.
 No need for a copy of the whole list.
    5. Stability
       1. Selection sort is unstable, although it can be made stable depending on the implementation.
+   6. Typical use case
+      1. None, there are generally better algorithms.
+Although Selection Sort is known for it's simplicity.
+6. Insertion Sort
+   1. Summarize
+      1. Starting at the 2nd element, looping-backwards-through-part-of-the-list, comparing adjacent elements & swapping if necessary.
+   2. List and explain the worst, average, and best case time complexities for Insertion Sort.
+      1. Worst O(n^2), average O(n^2), best O(n)
+      2. In the worst & average cases, the looping-backwards-through-part-of-the-list logic does a growing number of comparisons for outer loop iteration.
+Specifically, 1 + 2 + 3 + ... + (n - 1).
+This leads to (n(n -1 )) / 2 comparisons, or Big O of O(n^2)
+      3. In the best case (ie, when the list is already sorted), the looping-backwards-through-part-of-the-list logic only does 1 comparison - with the element right before it (ie, you don't have to re-sort things that are already sorted).
+That turns the looping-backwards-through-part-of-the-list portion of Insertion Sort into a O(1) operation.
+An outer loop with only O(1) operations inside it runs in O(n) time.
+   3. Memory
+      1. Insertion Sort is an in place.
+   4. Stability
+      1. Insertion Sort is stable.
+   5. Typical use case
+      1. Insertion Sort is only really used when you have an already sorted list, and you add - one, two, maybe a handful - of elements to it.
+In this close to best case scenario, the time complexity would approach O(n), because the looping-backwards-through-part-of-the-list logic is not O(1) only for the handful of elements that are not already sorted.
+An example of this would be in a database, when you're adding a key to a list of sorted keys.